Code-Institute-Submissions/eHand/docs/testing.md

 [Back to Index](#index)
 ### User story 6

-**As a Premium member i want other members to be able to see my Notice - and offer help:**
+**As a Premium member I want other members to be able to see my Notice - and offer help:**

 + All Members can see and offer help to any notice that has not been committed to yet.
 + Non authenticated visitors may also view the notices, but not interact in any way without sign in.